 Beginning just below Hoover Dam, kayakers follow the Black Canyon National Water Trail past colorful canyons and hidden hot springs, ending at Nevada's Lake Mohave.

-Last summer, the Colorado River below Hoover Dam was designated a National Water Trail, the first so selected in the Southwest.
+In 2014, the Colorado River below Hoover Dam was designated a National Water Trail, the first so selected in the Southwest.
 Called the Black Canyon National Water Trail, this 30-mile stretch of flat water teases with strong currents, eddies, and boils.

 The water trail begins just below the Hoover Dam, one of the engineering marvels of the world, and passes colorful slot canyons and hidden hot springs that made the river canyon worthy of federal designation.
 The trail ends at Eldorado Canyon, the historic mining area on Lake Mohave in Nevada.

 No matter if you opt to take a guided trip, rent watercraft and guide yourself, or navigate the trail with your own canoes or kayaks, procure permits and transportation to the launch site through one of the authorized outfitters listed on the water trail website.

 Because only authorized vehicles are allowed in the Bureau of Reclamation restricted security area near Hoover Dam, use an authorized service to launch at Hoover Dam if you bring your own private craft.
 The outfitter you select will transport you to the launch site.
 A government official must escort you through the restricted security area.

 Most adventurers navigate the first 16 miles of the water trail as a day trip and camp overnight at the Willow Beach Marina, which provides abundant time to hike, explore, and soak in the hidden hot springs.